bastndev/FlutterTips/README.md

 <!-- -- --- -- -- -- Artificial Intelligence -- --- -- --- --->
 ## People 🤙
-> Here you can recommend the tools for other developers, thanks.
+>Here you can recommend the tools for other developers, you can duplicate the using the same format this is the font [groupe](https://www.dafontfree.io/groupe-font/) Thank you.

 <!-- Epale -->